 Until recently, live events such as sports, music and TV shows could only be consumed through TV channels, usually through paid subscription services.
 But thanks to developments in digital technology and the internet, the way in which consumers can now stream live events has changed, with the ability to tune in on their preferred device, at home or on the move, anywhere there’s an internet connection.
+But pirate streaming has grown in parallel.

-But these technological advancements represent both exciting opportunities and significant threats for the major players in the live media industry.
+These technological advancements represent both exciting opportunities and significant threats for the major players in the live media industry.

 Thanks to this ever-evolving technology many brands have enjoyed global success, attracting viewers and fans from across the globe and raking in record consumer ratings.
 Most of these live events are locked behind paywalls, these often vary in price from one-off payments through to monthly or annual subscriptions.
 As content becomes more accessible, viewers become more demanding and less willing to pay.